cmunch1/nba-prediction/README.md

 ### Feature Engineering

- - Covert game date to month only
+ - Convert game date to month only
  - Compile rolling means for various time periods for each team as home team and as visitor team
  - Compile current win streak for each team as home team and as visitor team
  - Compile head-to-head matchup data for each team pair